-- b) Connectors and ports including USB port, headphone port, speakers and microphone: Inspect for dust/debris and or signs of liquid intrusion. - c) Glass/Display: Inspect for signs of physical damage such as lines, fractures, de-lamination and/or water or other liquid damage spots. - d) Frame: Check the frame of the device for cracks or breaks, signs of wear, and cosmetic damage. - e) Back Door (If applicable) Check the back door for cracks.
+- Cosmetic: All surfaces as defined in [1] CTIA Wireless Device Grading Scales Criteria and Definitions - b) Connectors and ports including USB port, headphone port, speakers, and microphone: Inspect for dust/debris and or signs of liquid intrusion - c) Glass or Display: Inspect for signs of physical damage such as lines, fractures, de-lamination and/or water or other liquid damage spots.

+- d) Frame: Check the frame of the device for cracks or breaks, signs of wear, and cosmetic damage - e) Back Door, if applicable: Check the back door for cracks

-NOTE: Damage to the frame or glass/display caused by a drop could damage internal components and/or cause loose connections.
+NOTE: Damage to the frame or glass or display caused by a drop could damage internal components and/or cause loose connections.